E-Code-AI/e-code/ACTUAL_STATUS.md

 ## Conclusion

-The E-Code Platform has an ambitious architecture with extensive boilerplate code, but the actual functional implementation is around 15-20% complete.
+The E-Code Platform has an ambitious architecture with extensive boilerplate code, but the actual functional implementation is around 30-35% complete.
+Recent fixes have stabilized core functionality including routing, authentication, and database operations.
 The project would benefit from:

 1. **Honesty** about current state vs aspirations
 2. **Focus** on implementing core features properly